pwbriggs/music-assistant.github.io/docs/faq/troubleshooting.md

 MA streams at high quality which may max out poor network connections.
 If possible used wired connections for MA players.
 Input codec is not always the same as the output codec (which is FLAC) so playing a low qualiy MP3 will not change the apparent performance.
 If you exoerience stuttering or other interrupted playback issues which are not apparent on wired players or those close to your access points then poor WiFi is likely to blame.
 You will need to improve your WiFi coverage.

+If after an update something isnt working then check the GitHub Issues and Discord to see if it is a known problem.
+If not try restarting MA, try restarting HA, and try a full HOST REBOOT (in that order).
+If it is an integration problem then trying removing it from HA settings and HACS then restart HA then reinstall.

 Report issues using the template with as much detail as possible.
 Often posts aren’t clear about exactly what is typed where, how something is configured or what series of menus are selected.
 Look in the LOGS for errors.
 You can also look in the Browser console when you have front end issues which in Chrome browser is --> F12 for developer tools --> console.
 Please include the following in ALL reports:

 - What music provider is in use